Analysis of Noisy Evolutionary Optimization When Sampling Fails: Introduction

-The very few running time analyses involving sampling~\cite{qian2018noise,qian2016sampling} mainly showed the effectiveness of sampling with a large enough fixed sample size $m$.
-For example, for the (1+1)-EA solving OneMax under one-bit noise with $p=\omega(\log n/n)$, using sampling with $m=4n^3$ can reduce the running time exponentially.
+The very few running time analyses involving sampling~\cite{qian2018noise,qian2016sampling} mainly showed the effectiveness of sampling with a large enough fixed sample size~$m$.
+For example, for the (1+1)-EA solving OneMax under one-bit noise with $p=\omega((\log n)/n)$, using sampling with $m=4n^3$ can reduce the running time from super-polynomial to polynomial.
 In addition, Akimoto et al.~\cite{akimoto2015analysis} proved that using sampling with a large enough $m$ can make optimization under additive unbiased noise behave as noiseless optimization.
-However, there are still many fundamental theoretical issues that have not been addressed, e.g., how the sample size can affect the effectiveness of sampling, and what strategies can work when sampling fails.
+However, there are still many fundamental theoretical issues that have not been addressed, e.g., what strategies can work when sampling fails.

-In this paper, we first theoretically investigate the effect of sample size.
-It may be believed that once the sample size $m$ reaches an effective value, the running time will always be polynomial as $m$ continues to increase.
-We give a counterexample, i.e., the (1+1)-EA solving LeadingOnes under one-bit noise with $p=1$.
-Qian et al.~\cite{qian2018noise} have shown that the running time will reduce from exponential to polynomial when $m=4n^4\log n/15$.
-We prove that the running time will return to exponential when $m \geq n^5$.
-Our analysis suggests that the selection of sample size should be careful in practice.

-Then, we theoretically compare the two strategies of using populations and sampling on the robustness to noise.
+In this paper, we theoretically compare the two strategies of using populations and sampling on the robustness to noise.
 Previous studies have shown that both of them are effective for solving OneMax under one-bit noise~\cite{giessen2014robustness,qian2018noise,qian2016sampling}, while using sampling is better for solving OneMax under additive Gaussian noise~\cite{qian2016sampling}.
-Here, we complement this comparison by constructing two specific noisy OneMax problems.
-For one of them, using parent populations is better than using sampling, while for the other, using offspring populations is better.
-In both cases, we prove that the employed parent and offspring population sizes are almost tight.
-We also give an artificial noisy OneMax problem where using neither populations nor sampling is effective.
-For this case, we further prove that using adaptive sampling can reduce the running time exponentially, which provides some theoretical justification for the good empirical performance of adaptive sampling~\cite{syberfeldt2010evolutionary,zhang2007immune}.
+Here, we complement this comparison by constructing a family of artificial noisy OneMax problems, and showing that using parent or offspring populations can be better than using sampling on some problems in this family.
+We also prove that the employed parent and offspring population sizes are almost tight.

+Furthermore, we give an artificial noisy OneMax problem where using neither populations nor sampling is effective.
+For this case, we prove that using adaptive sampling can reduce the running time from exponential to polynomial, providing some theoretical justification for the good empirical performance of adaptive sampling~\cite{syberfeldt2010evolutionary,zhang2007immune}.